Milad-Akarie/auto_route_library/README.md

 Now if we navigate to `/user/1` we will be presented with a page that has an appBar title that says `User 1` and an empty  body, why? because we haven't pushed any routes to our nested AutoRouter, but if we navigate to `user/1/profile` the `UserProfilePage` will be pushed to the nested router and that's what we will see.

-What if want to show one of the child pages at `/users/1`? we can simply do that by giving the child page an empty path `''`.
+What if we want to show one of the child pages at `/users/1`? we can simply do that by giving the child page an empty path `''`.

 ```dart
    AutoRoute(